-During 2000, agents of the Drug Enforcement Administration arrested 38,411 suspects.
-Although not all of these suspects were booked for violations of Federal law by the U.S. Marshals (see Chapter notes).
-Some of these suspects were referred to U.S. attorneys for a prosecutorial decision; others were referred to a State prosecutor.
-Suspects arrested by DEA agents were predominantly white (68%) non-Hispanic (62%) male (83%) U.S. citizens (77%).
-The highest proportion of them were between 21 and 30 years old (43%).
+Altogether, agents of the Drug Enforcement Administration arrested 26,850 suspects in 2003.
+Not all were booked for violations of Federal law however; some were referred to U.S. attorneys for a prosecutorial decision while others were referred to a State prosecutor (see Chapter notes).

+Suspects arrested by DEA agents were predominantly white (70%), non-Hispanic (57%), male (84%), and U.S. citizens (77%).
+The greatest proportion of arrestees was between 21 and 30 years old (44%).